 On the 5 September 2012 Andrew was appointed Minister for International Security Strategy and transferred from Defence to the Northern Ireland Office in the Prime Minister’s reshuffle on the 15 July 2014.

-In May 2015 Andrew was re-elected as MP for South West Wiltshire by a majority of 18,168 and returned to the backbench.
+In June 2017, Andrew was re-elected as the Member of Parliament for South West Wiltshire by a majority of 18,326.

 Married to Jenny, Andrew lives near Warminster with their five daughters and dog Buster.